wdzwonczyk/portfolio/src/content/work/apartament-diamond.md

 imgLogoAlt: Apartament Diamond logo
 metaTitle: Apartament Diamond | Website Case Study
 metaDescription: |
-  Explore the redesign of the Studiz mobile app case study.
-Discover how I enhanced the user experience, created a design system, and improved the flow for students.
-Gain insights into the development process and design decisions for a smarter and more rewarding student experience.
+  Explore the Apartament Diamond project, a website design for a stylish Baltic Sea rental apartment.
+Learn how the elegant design and user-centric approach enhance the experience for potential renters.
+Discover the thoughtfully crafted UI/UX elements that showcase the property's features, stunning visuals, and seamless navigation.
 roles:
   - UX/UI Designer
 tools: